xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 requirement.
 That is, if a state 'k' requires a variable 'x', then 'x is element of 'RV(i)' for every state 'i' that lies on the path to 'k'.

-For example, if the lexeme length is not required in a terminal, then any operation contributing to the computation of lexeme length is not redundant --except if there is another successor state requires it.
+Assume for example, that the lexeme length is not required in a terminal.
+Then any operation contributing to the computation of the lexeme length is redundant.
+No state on a path to this terminal is required to perform lexeme length related operations, except that another successor state requires it.
 Let setting of required variables be defined as follows.

 DEFINITION: V(i) -- Setting of RV(i)